stuartjnelson/northern-badger-11ty-blog/articles/bringing-my-2020-11ty-blog-up-to-date-in-2024.md

 ![]({{featuredImg}})

 Updating an outdated website can be a daunting task.
-Join me on my journey as I revive my blog, powered by [11ty](https://www.11ty.dev/), [Handlebars](https://handlebarsjs.com/), [GitHub Codespaces](https://github.com/features/codespaces), and more.
+Join me on my journey as I revive my 2020 blog in 2024, powered by [11ty](https://www.11ty.dev/), [Handlebars](https://handlebarsjs.com/), [GitHub Codespaces](https://github.com/features/codespaces), and more.

 ## The problems